wisnunugroho21/reinforcement_learning_phasic_policy_gradient/README.md

 ### Prerequisites

-Make sure you have installed Pytorch and Gym.
+Make sure you have installed Gym.
 - Click [here](https://gym.openai.com/docs/) to install gym

 You can use either Pytorch or Tensorflow 2